-•The goals for both ELA and Math were met, and HLCS was able to maintain proficiency levels at or above "level 3" in Math and ELA on the CAASPP.

-•While there was an overall increase in both Math and ELA scores for all students, there was a slight decrease in Math and ELA scores for our low-income students.
+- •The goals for both ELA and Math were met, and HLCS was able to maintain proficiency levels at or above "level 3" in Math and ELA on the CAASPP. - •While there was an overall increase in ELA scores for all students, including our low-income students, there was a decrease in Math scores for all students, particularly our income students.
 There are several reasons why this phenomenon may have occurred.
 The first is that due to our small overall population, small changes are the result of only a few students, and there is also some level of variation from year-to-year.
-Secondly, the nature of CAASPP testing in the 2020-21 school year was such that the results did not accurately reflect interruptions in learning nor did they provide the same level of questioning to compare to past years' results.
-Our use of instructional aides in classrooms for one-on-one support, differentiation, and interventions, reflected in Goal 1, Action 2, is effective as evidenced by our local summative and formative assessments and the overall increase in scores schoolwide.

-•Updated Common Core curriculum is being used schoolwide, which has been purchased incrementally (and continues to be purchased) over the last few years, and further aligns our instruction to the CAASPP testing.
+Secondly, the nature of CAASPP testing in the 2021-22 school year was such that the results did not accurately reflect interruptions in learning, nor did they provide the same level of questioning to compare to past years' results.
+Our use of highly-qualified, credentialed teachers (Goal 1, Action 1) and our use of instructional aides in classrooms for one-on-one support, differentiation, and interventions, (Goal 1, Action 2), were effective as evidenced by our local summative and formative assessments and the overall increase in scores schoolwide. - •Updated Common Core curriculum (Goal 1, Action 3) is being used schoolwide, which has been purchased incrementally (and continues to be purchased) over the last few years, and further aligns our instruction to the CAASPP testing frameworks.